sematext/docs/docs/monitoring/tag-support.md

 #### Machine

-Machine tags are collected from the host the agent is running.
+Following tags are collected from the host the agent is running.

 | Name  | Tag Name  | Description |
 |:--|:--|:--|